Nabinkandel1/Ecommerce-using-Django/readme.md

 - Search all the products using filters
 - Add products in cart
 - User can signup and login
-- User can chekout product
+- User can checkout product
 - User can add review for the product

 ### System Requirements